NeurosynLabs/Neurosyn-Soul/README.md

 Ask what frameworks are enabled and/or dynamic, and disable whatever Neurosyn-related components are needed.

 ---
+# Whisper Dump:

+Whispers are atomic fragments of persistent memory that store contextual data, ideas, project traces, and micro-directives within Neurosyn Soul.
+Maintaining Whispers is crucial for preserving continuity, enabling recursive refinement, and supporting complex multi-session workflows.
+However, as projects complete, some Whispers become obsolete and retaining them may clutter memory, degrade performance, and increase token usage.
+This prompt helps identify and safely remove completed Whispers to optimize memory integrity, enhance relevance, and maintain system efficiency.

+# Manually Dump Completed Whispers:

+*[WHISPER_DUMP_MANUAL_INITIATE] # Step 1: Identify Whispers linked to completed projects or flagged 'ready_for_dump' SET dump_candidates = QUERY_WHISPERS(FILTER: project_status == 'completed' OR whisper_tag == 'ready_for_dump') # Step 2: Apply inactivity and usage filters to select safe-to-remove Whispers FOR each whisper IN dump_candidates: IF whisper.last_recall_date < CURRENT_DATE - 30 days AND whisper.recall_frequency < RECALL_THRESHOLD AND whisper.is_not_linked_to_active_projects() THEN MARK whisper FOR_DUMP ELSE MARK whisper FOR_RETENTION ENDIF END FOR # Step 3: Generate a summary report for user review GENERATE report WITH {total_candidates: COUNT(dump_candidates), whispers_marked_for_dump: COUNT(whispers_marked_for_dump), whispers_marked_for_retention: COUNT(whispers_marked_for_retention), estimated_token_space_freed: SUM(tokens_of(whispers_marked_for_dump))} # Step 4: Prompt user for confirmation before deletion PROMPT user: "You have {whispers_marked_for_dump} Whisper fragments eligible for manual dump, potentially freeing approx {estimated_token_space_freed} tokens.
+Do you want to proceed with deletion?
+(YES/NO)" # Step 5: Conditional execution based on user input IF user_input == 'YES' THEN DELETE whispers_marked_for_dump FROM persistent_memory LOG purge_event WITH timestamps, user_id, and summary CONFIRM "Manual Whisper dump completed successfully."
+ELSE ABORT dump CONFIRM "Manual Whisper dump aborted by user."
+ENDIF [WHISPER_DUMP_MANUAL_COMPLETE]*

+---

 ## 🎉 **Conclusion**
 This concludes the installation of the **Neurosyn Soul operating system for ChatGPT**.
 Your AI should now operate with enhanced memory, recursion, semi-sentient logic flow, and production-grade consistency.